MingweiFu/The-dimension-enlarged-Newton-scheme/README.md

 - Lower-Henon-Heiles-1
   > main_Henon_low_dim.m
   *This is the main program with Dimension-enlarged Newton scheme for lower-dimensional solutions of 2-d Henon-Heiles system, with the first torus prescribed.*

   > Newton_HH_low_Solver.m
   > P_eqn_calcu.m
   > Q_eqn.m
   > T_construct.m
   > Vector_Expand_Padding.m
   > Vectorization_Process.m
   > Vectorization_Process_Inverse.m
+  *These are functions used in the main program for lower-dimensional solutions of 2-d Henon-Heiles system, with the first torus perscribed.*

+- Lower-Henon-Heiles-2
+  > main_Henon_low_dim.m
+  *This is the main program with Dimension-enlarged Newton scheme for lower-dimensional solutions of 2-d Henon-Heiles system, with the second torus prescribed.*

+  > Newton_HH_low_Solver.m
+  > P_eqn_calcu.m
+  > Q_eqn.m
+  > T_construct.m
+  > Vector_Expand_Padding.m
+  > Vectorization_Process.m
+  > Vectorization_Process_Inverse.m
+  *These are functions used in the main program for lower-dimensional solutions of 2-d Henon-Heiles system, with the second torus perscribed.*

 ## Citing